se-edu/learningresources/contents/regex/Regex.md

 > * 20-02-2017 Paul's Birthday <br>
 > * 24-02-2017 Presentation at work <br>
 > * 25-02-2017 Workshop

+## Further exploration

+These examples provide a quick look as to what Regex can be used for, without code.
+You can also use Regex as part of many different programming languages, to search strings within the code.
+Many languages implement it differently, for example Python uses the [`re`](https://docs.python.org/2/library/re.html) library, Java uses [`Pattern`](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) and Javascript has regex built into the language using [`/` notation](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions).
+You can search the respective language documentation for a more comprehensive view of how to use Regex in the language of your choice.

+For more examples of what Regex can do, you can refer to the tutorial links in the appendix.

 ## Quick Reference